Financial Planning

 In the past, in many states, real estate agents legally represented the seller by default.
 To have someone representing your best interests instead of the seller’s, you’d have to sign a specific agreement with that agent (they’d typically still be paid by the seller, though).

-However, a lawsuit settlement with the National Association of Realtors earlier this year has called that model into question.
-If the settlement is approved as expected, homebuyers may have to pay the agents they hire themselves beginning this summer.
+However, a lawsuit settlement with the National Association of Realtors that went into effect in 2024 has called that model into question.
+Homebuyers are now more likely to have to pay the agents they hire themselves.

 As a buyer responsible for paying your agent, remember that you can shop around, negotiate compensation and consider asking the seller to cover your agent’s fee.